DavidDock/ElephantMouseMonkey/README.md

 ### Favicon

+The favicon for this website was created at [https://favicon.io/](https://favicon.io/).
+It is an image taken from the websites logo.

 ![Favicon](assets/media/favicon-feature.png)

 ### Logo and Title

+This runs at the top of the page at all times.
+It comprises of a large title and Logo in keeping with the websites bright and fun UX.
+The Logo also acts as a link to refresh the website back to the random question area.

 ![Logo and Title](assets/media/logo.png)

 ### Question Area

+Displaying a multiple choice question about the three animals.
+This question is randomly generated each time you play and has three options.
+You have to select the correct answer to get to the rules area and start the game.
+If you select the wrong answer that option will disapear and you'll be asked to guess again until you get it right.
+With the area turning red if you are incorrect, large buttons, hover and focus effects this makes navigation and gameplay straight forward.

 ![Question Area](assets/media/question.png)

 ![Incorrect Answer](assets/media/incorrect.png)

 ### Rules Area

+This tells you the rules of the upcoming game then allows you to pick a game 'destination'.
+The destinations are backgound images that display during the main game matching the websites theme.

 ![Rules Area](assets/media/rules.png)